 —For my Uncle Dan

-Every year around the holidays, I make almond chocolate chip biscottis: LOTS of them.
+Every year around the holidays, I make almond chocolate chip biscotti cookies: LOTS of them.
 Everyone seems to want a batch: I even start getting texts from the neighbors in early November asking if it’s almost biscotti time.
 My Uncle Dan is no exception to this and I always try to have a batch ready when Dan and his family visit.
 Biscotti are also my daughter Katie’s (and mine) favorite cookie.
+However, I don’t always have time to make the classic twice baked cookies.
+I was looking for a way to incorporate our favorite biscotti flavors into a version that could be prepared quickly for a weeknight dessert.
+These One Bowl Chocolate Chip Biscotti Cookies definitely hit the mark.
+You can mix this dough in just a few minutes and store in the refrigerator until ready to bake in the oven.

 My almond biscotti cookies feature a subtle anise flavor that is not overpowering and kid approved!
 I love the fragrant aroma of anise and every Easter I claim all of the black jelly beans.
 I even carry hard anise candies in my running pack for some quick sugar!
 Anise, otherwise known by its scientific name of Pimpinella anisum is a native herb of the Mediterranean and belongs to the carrot and parsley family.
 The ancient Romans and Greeks commonly used anise as a flavoring, and even believed it may prevent epilepsy.
 Centuries later, England used funds gained from import taxes on anise to repair the London bridge.
 Today, anise is used to flavor candy, salads, soups, beverages and more.